Sanitation and Hygiene

 - Still, 673 million people practice open defecation.

 UNICEF has committed to support the global achievement of Sustainable Development Goal (SDG) target 6.2 by 2030, which calls for access to adequate and equitable sanitation and hygiene for all and an end to open defecation.
 While UNICEF will rely on proven strategies such as demand creation and systems strengthening to help governments ensure delivery of sustainable services at scale, new accelerators are needed.
 This is where Duke University comes in.
-Together, Duke and UNICEF fund innovatove solutions to build sustainable markets for sanitation goods and services through the Duke-UNICEF Innovation Accelerator across Africa.
+Together, Duke and UNICEF fund innovative solutions to build sustainable markets for sanitation goods and services through the Duke-UNICEF Innovation Accelerator across Africa.